memmaa/cock-heroine/README.md

 # Cock Heroine
 A tool for recording, editing and playing beat patterns for cock hero videos

+# Licensing
+The code is made available under the Artistic License 2.0.
+The main points are:
+* You CAN freely use the software as supplied here
+* You CAN make and use your own modifications to the code
+* BUT there are restrictions on distributing your modified version of the code
+* See LICENSING.txt for details.

 # Why?
 The year is 2015.
 Cock Hero movies have been around for a while, but technology hasn't caught up yet.
 Some Cock Hero videos have simple beats - maybe they're a bit boring.
 Others have intricate and difficult ones - that's fun, but getting them right takes your attention away from the video.
 If only there was a better way...
 Neither the fleshlight launch nor funscripts will emerge for a couple of years, and 'beats only' audio tracks are a distant fantasy.
 The author has an arduino, a collection of vibrating toys, and a mission: to make them play cock hero.

+# Why now?
+Fast forward to 2021.
+6 years later and life has changed.
+There are lots of new tools available, though none that completely fulfills Cock Heroine's role.
+There are new demands on the developer's time and Cock Heroine might have to take a back seat.
+By opening up the code to the world, we can:
+* Allow other people to make use of the tool, as I have done - seveal popular, publicly available funscripts have been quietly created with Cock Heroine
+* Harness the community, allowing other people to contribute to the tool's development.
+* Keep me motivated.
+My excitement for the project has faded a little, and without the enthusiasm of the community, I fear the tool will fall into neglect.

 # Is this another funscript editor?
 No, for all of the reasons above.